 docker pull ghcr.io/pulp-platform/deeploy:main

-Then you can start the container in interactive mode with:
+Then you can create and start the container in interactive mode with:

 Congratulations, you installed Deeploy and its dependencies!
 Now, to test your installation let's run one simple test on each platform with the following commands: